boykin345/food-ai-app/README.md

 K8.
 As an app user, I want to know the portion sizes for each recipe so that I can plan meals according to the number of people I'm serving or for my own dietary needs. - 1

 K9.
 As an app user, I want detailed nutritional information for each recipe so that I can track my dietary intake and choose recipes that align with my health goals. - 1

+---
+User Landing Page

+L1.
+As an app user, I expect a user-friendly interface to access the signup page, so I can easily follow the provided instructions to sign up to the app. - 1

+L2.
+As an app user, I expect a user-friendly interface to access the login page, so I can easily follow the provided instructions to log in to and access the app. - 1

 ## Technologies
 Firebase: Back-End Development